Crossmint/crossmint-sdk/apps/wallets/smart-wallet/next/README.md

     ```sh
     pnpm dev
     ```
-6. Once you start the nextjs development server, the application can be found at `http://localhost:3000`.
+6. Once you start the Next.js development server, the application can be found at `http://localhost:3000`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>